-According to official rules, a basketball hoop is 10-feet (305cm) above the ground.
+According to official NBA rulebook, the rim of a basketball hoop should be 10-feet (305cm) above the ground.
 Pretty easy to remember, huh?

 And what about in women’s basketball?
 Although women are on average shorter than men, the hoop in women’s basketball is also 10-feet high.